Kedzie Reunion Luncheon

-Spartans from graduating classes of 50 or more years ago are invited to return to campus at Homecoming for this year’s Kedzie Reunion Luncheon.
+Spartans from graduating classes of 50 or more years ago are invited to return to campus at Homecoming for the Kedzie Reunion Luncheon.
 Welcome the 50-year class into the society as you reminisce with friends and see who receives this year’s Kedzie Cane Award.

-Due to the ongoing pandemic, the Kedzie Reunion Luncheon celebrating the Classes of 1970 and 1971 has been scheduled for Oct.
-1, 2021.
+Due to the pandemic, the fall 2021 Kedzie Reunion Luncheon will celebrate both the Classes of 1970 and 1971.